Emotional Abuse: Everything from Fast Facts, Symptoms, and How to Help

 Lower ratings of overall health

-In the shorter term, effects of emotional or psychological abuse can include:
+In the shorter term, effects of emotional abuse can include:

 Feeling like you’re not good enough